dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Several DHIS2 metadata packages for malaria are available to help countries deploy best-practice systems for malaria program management.
 For more information on DHIS2 for malaria management, please visit the [DHIS2 website](https://dhis2.org/metadata-package-downloads/#malaria).

 ### Use Case 3: DHIS2 used as an integrated Education Management Information System

-#### Use Case 3: DHIS2 used as an integrated Education Management Information System

-##### Use Case 3: DHIS2 used as an integrated Education Management Information System

 While DHIS2 is most commonly used as an information system in the health sector, the platform is also used in other sectors like education.
 Ministries of Education use DHIS2 for school management, resource allocation, multi-sectoral analysis (e.g. health, education, nutrition, social protection) and more.
 In this section, you will learn how DHIS2 is used as an **Education Management Information System (EMIS)** in The Gambia to equip educational providers with data to **improve school management, attendance and learning outcomes**.